Destiny-Chen/learngit/readme.txt

 Creating a new branch is quick and simple
 Change the readme to test the new function
 Add a line to checkout the new branch "Destiny"
+Test the bug comeback on the same branch